 Once you are up to date with your tax filings, you can submit IRS Form 9465 requesting an Installment Agreement for your current balance.

 Can I Qualify for an Installment Agreement on my Own?

-Yes, you are able to qualify for an Installment Agreement without professional representation.
-However, depending on your balance amount and finacial situation, you might be better served working with a profession.
+Yes, you can qualify for an Installment Agreement without professional representation.
+However, depending on your balance amount and financial situation, you might be better served working with a professional.

-Installment Agreements are often the simplest resolutions to achieve because it guarantees a monthly payment to the IRS.
-Based on the information the taxpayer provides, the IRS will calculate a monthly payment that they deem financially reasonable for the taxpayer to pay each month.
+Installment Agreements are often the easiest resolutions to achieve because it guarantees a monthly payment to the IRS.
+The IRS calculates a monthly payment plan they deem financially reasonable based on information provided by that taxpayer.

-The IRS calculates this amount based on a number of different factors including the maximum expenses allowed for your specific zip code.
+The IRS calculates this amount based on several different factors, including the maximum expenses allowable for your specific zip code.

 Maximum allowable expenses are not the same as a taxpayer’s actual expenses.
-So often, a taxpayer will enter into an agreement that they cannot afford long term.
+So often, a taxpayer will agree that they cannot afford long term.

-Installment Agreements often come with terms that state that if a taxpayer defaults on their payment, the agreement will become null-and-void and immediate collection activity such as wage garnishments, levies, and liens will go into affect.
+Installment Agreements often come with terms that state that if a taxpayer defaults on their payment, the agreement will become null-and-void, and immediate collection activity such as wage garnishments, levies, and liens will go into effect.